Discovering Common Lisp with trivial-gamekit

 - SBCL or CCL

-Quicklisp is an experimental package manager for Lisp project (it was easy to guess, because there is a link to quicklisp website in the trivial-gamekit documentation).
-As for SBCL and CCL, it turns out they are two Lisp implementations.
-I had already installed clisp, and it took me quite some times to understand my mistake.
-Fortunately, sbcl is also packaged in ArchLinux.
+Quicklisp is an experimental package manager for Lisp projects, while SBCL and CCL are two Lisp implementations.
+I had already installed Clisp , and it took me quite some time to understand my mistake.
+Fortunately, SBCL is also packaged in ArchLinux.

 With a compatible Lisp implementation, installing Quicklisp as a user is

-whose purpose is similar to the go workspace.
+The purpose of this directory is similar to the Go

 .